 Medicare was created by the United States Congress in 1965.
 Congress broke Medicare into two main parts that still exist today.
 Part A covers hospital benefits and Part B covers outpatient benefits.

-Medicare Part B pays for outpatient services such as preventative care, doctor visits, lab work, diagnostic imaging, outpatient surgery, medical equipment, chemotherapy, radiation treatments and more.
+MEDICARE PART B pays for outpatient services such as preventative care, doctor visits, lab work, diagnostic imaging, outpatient surgery, durable medical equipment, chemotherapy, radiation treatments and more.

-Medicare Part C are also known as Medicare Advantage Plans.
-These plans are still 80/20 plans where the private insurance company pays the first 80% of covered services and you are responsible for the remaining 20%, plus any/all co-pays and deductibles.
-Since most M/A plans are either HMO (Health Maintenance Organization) or a PPO (Preferred Provider Organization) you must use the Doctors and Hospitals listed in their network in order to receive full coverage for any procedure.
+MEDICARE PART C is also known as Medicare Advantage.
+These plans are still 80/20 plans where the private insurance company pays for 80% of covered services and you are responsible for the other 20% And, you must pay your 20% share whenever you receive medical services.
+You are also responsible to pay for any/all co-pays and deductibles.
+Since most M/A plans are either HMO (Health Maintenance Organization) or a PPO network (Preferred Provider Organization).
+With these plans you must use the Doctors and Hospitals listed in their network in order to receive full coverage for any procedure.